mauriciopoppe/blog/site/content/notes/computer-science/data-structures/memtable-sstable.md

 }
 ```

-On write a new entry is added at the tail of the memtable linked list.
+On a write, a new entry is added to the tail of the memtable's linked list.

 ```go
 func (m *Memtable) Write(labels map[string]string, value any) {